Yes, the title says it all.

 In order to create information that is valuable, relevant and consistent, marketers have to know who they want to reach out to.
 Trying to target their message to the masses will not work because it will not mean the same thing to everyone.
-That said, it is also not enough to identify a segment, because this represents a collective group of people with varying needs and wants.
-So, crafting content requires a deep understanding of consumers within the identified segments.
+That said, it is also not enough to identify a segment, because this overly generalises a collective group of people with varying needs and wants.
+So, crafting content requires a deeper understanding of consumers within each identified segments.
 It has to be granular.

 The team behind P&G’s Swiffer Wet Mop identified its target audience as women who wanted a product with convenience.
 When this message didn’t work in Italy, the team dug deeper and found out that strength of cleaners is more important to Italians instead.
 This prompted P&G to rework its messaging, which eventually resulted in huge success of the brand there.

-A deeper understanding of the target audience also means that marketers can identify the right touch-points for their messages.
+A clear understanding of the target audience also means that marketers can identify the right touch-points for their messages.
 Aside from increasing the effectiveness of outreach, it also maximises the value of ad spend.
-If, for example, Facebook isn't highly utilised to search for a B2B service, why should it be advertised there?
-A platform strategy is therefore essential to achieving maximum engagement with all the different target audience segments - and this, of course, starts with a deep understanding of consumers.
+If, for example, Facebook isn't highly utilised to search for a B2B service, is there a better alternative to advertised on?
+A platform strategy is therefore essential to achieving maximum engagement with all the different target audience segments — and this, of course, starts with knowing your consumers.

-It’s not that I actually hate content marketing but rather, it’s the misguided attention it has received that can at times make projects difficult to manage.
+It’s not that we actually hate content marketing, but rather, we abhor the misguided attention it has received, which can make projects impossible to manage at times.

-For content marketing to work, marketers will have to remember the basics of marketing principles: applying the right strategy and objectives, identifying the right target audiences, creating the right content and deploying the right channel strategy.
+For content marketing to work, marketers will have to remember the basics of marketing principles: identifying sound strategy and objectives, figuring out the right target audiences, creating relevant content, and deploying the most suited channel strategy.